Deeplocal/scrubber/README.md

    `cd scrubber`

+12. Install the ffmpeg packages.

+   `npm i ffmpeg`

+   `npm i fluent-ffmpeg`

 11. Install all the relevant packages (this may take a while, but don't worry.
 Consider washing your hands while you pass the time).

     `npm i`

-12. Start the script by typing `node index`, then wait for the below instructions to appear in your command line to link your Spotify account:
+13. Start the script by typing `node index`, then wait for the below instructions to appear in your command line to link your Spotify account:

     I. Paste your Client ID from earlier, and hit enter.